Quickstart

 tenki --version

-Generate an API key from your workspace settings, then export it:
+Generate a key from your workspace settings, then either sign the CLI in with it or export it:

 export TENKI_API_KEY=tk_your_api_key